Chase-Hao/Hao_Portfolio/content/authors/admin/_index.md

 superuser: true
 title: Chonghao Hao (郝崇皓)
 ---
 Chonghao Hao has an MS in Economics from the University of Wisconsin-Madison.
-He is currently working as a research assistant with Professor Ran Duchin.
+He is currently working as a research assistant with Professor Ran Duchin and Professor Denis Sosyura.
 Chonghao is skilled in coding and data mining.
 His research interests include corporate finance, industrial organization, and financial economics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume_Hao.pdf" "newtab" >}}resumé{{< /staticref >}}.